Skip to main content

 Step 1: Set Goals & Objectives

 The first step in proper content planning is defining your goals and objectives.
-Consider what you want your content marketing plan to achieve, such as:
+Consider what you want Define what you want your content plan to achieve, such as:

 Step 2: Research Your Audience